ChristofHenkel/speech_recognition/README.md

 ## what we learned so far

 * mfcc good for training commands, but overfits instantly on background noise
-* since silence ( meaning non-speech sound ) is quite different from the othe rlabels, it might be best to handle it seperately
+* since silence ( meaning non-speech sound ) is quite different from the other labels, it might be best to handle it seperately.